VanKorno/VanKornoDB/README.md

 Use the full power of SQLite in a safe and convenient way!
 Designed primarily for Android, but with potential to support other platforms in the future.

+### It's still a work in progress and before the 1.0 release, recommended only for people who don't mind experimenting.

 ## Features

 - Concise and readable SQL query builder (build queries with constants and DSL exclusively — no hardcoded strings)